8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220501/content.md

 The first stroke of luck was a recruiter calling me out of the blue for a gig doing content entry for an online content company.
 They paid almost 60,000 USD per year to have me copy content from documents and paste the content into online forms; this is when I really started reconsidering the whole value versus time trade when it came to money.
 A few months into that gig the second bit of luck struck.

-My dad and I were talking one night and I remember telling him how I couldn’t get an interview to find a job.
+My dad and I were talking one night and I remember telling him how I couldn’t get an interview to land a job.
 This was during the tail-end of The Great Recession and he said one of those unhelpful positivity lines: It’s the economy, son, no one’s hiring.

 I still remember I was driving around the area surrounding the truck stop I slept at and said, “You know, I’m calling bullshit on that, pops.
 I apply to over a dozen jobs a day.
 People are hiring; they’re just not hiring me.”
 Then I just blurted out, “I’m living in my fucking car!”
 (Nothing against van life but there’s a difference between choosing it and there’s something to be said for tailoring the message to the audience to get through.)